Last updated on May 20, 2022

-You’ll probably notice that Flooded Strand says “Land,” Hallowed Fountain reads “Lands – Plains Island,” and the Island says “Basic Land – Island.”
-Because Flooded Strand allows you to search your library for a Plains or an Island and doesn’t specific basic or nonbasic, you could grab an Island or you could grab the Hallowed Fountain shockland, since it has Plains and Island as its subtypes.
-You could also grab Watery Grave, Temple Garden, Godless Shrine, Steam Vents, Sacred Foundry, or Breeding Pool, as each has either Plains or Island as a basic land type.
+Because Flooded Strand allows you to search your library for a Plains or an Island and doesn’t specify basic or nonbasic, you could grab an Island or you could grab the Hallowed Fountain shockland, since it has Plains and Island as its subtypes.

 Quick note: You’d still have to pay the two life to have shocklands enter untapped, as their ETB condition still applies.
 The fetch lands don’t specify if what they fetch enters tapped or untapped, so that’s up to the fetched card’s conditions.

-Finally, you can also trigger “landfall” effects multiple times by using fetch lands and then putting another land on the battlefield, which can help you quickly snowball the game.
+Finally, you can also trigger “landfall” effects multiple times by using fetch lands and then putting another land on the battlefield, which can help you quickly pile up a massive advantage.

-People tend to use multiple colors while building decks in these formats (even more so than in Standard), so you’ll have to respond to more threats and it can be a headache if you can’t play what you have in your hand.
-Fetch lands also help your deck become more versatile by giving you access to more cards across colors.
+People tend to use multiple colors while building decks in these formats (even more so than in Standard).
+Fetch lands help your deck become more versatile by giving you access to more cards across colors.

 Some players argue that deck-thinning isn’t a solid strategy and is generally useless, but there’s still a good amount of people who use fetch lands to get the mana base they want quickly and reduce their chances of drawing additional lands.
 The benefit is marginal, but Magic is a game of small decisions.
 Sometimes you’ll need to consider the cost of paying one additional life vs. the chance of drawing an extra land you don’t need.